One of the big experiments forced onto companies across Australia off the back of COVID-19was employees working from home.

 For many, this was a success.
 It proved modern communications and collaboration tools could allow workers to perform their tasks from home effectively.

 Big tech names like Google, Facebook, Microsoft, and Twitter have embraced this shift.
 In many cases, they’re now integrating it as the norm.
-A similar announcement from global engineering firm Worley was reliable indication that this is not just a tech industry trend.
+A similar announcement from global engineering firm Worley was a reliable indication that this is not just a tech industry trend.

 As the country emerges from the COVID-19 crisis and considers working from home a viable option, the business world will be re-shaped.
 Remote workersare part of this.